jsebrech/minisync/readme.md

 **Step 4: Alice synchronizes the changes object in the same way that Bob did before**

-The result is that Alice and Bob now agree on the content of the object.
+The result is that Alice and Bob now agree on the content of the object, and they both know the other has the latest version of the object.

 Theory of operation: 3 participants
 -----------------------------------